ahmetatak/PHP-News-Magazine-/README.md

 # PHP NEWS MAGAZINE  SCRIPT
-News & Magazine script helps you publish news on the website. it is a basic example script and it will grow up with your supports.
+News & Magazine script helps you to publish news on the website. it is a basic example script and it will grow up with your supports.

 # # Setup